 Waste Equity Overview

-NYC-EJA leads several efforts for comprehensive policy reforms to address this disproportionate burdening of solid waste:
+NYC-EJA co-leads several efforts for comprehensive policy reforms to address this disproportionate burdening of solid waste:

-Since October 2013, the Transform Don’t Trash Coalition has worked together toward reformation of the solid waste industry, in a campaign that culminated in the October 2019 City Council passage of the Commercial Waste Zones Law (Local Law 199),, the most ambitious overhaul of NYC’s commercial waste system in a generation.
+Since October 2013, the Transform Don't Trash Coalition has worked together toward reformation of the solid waste industry, in a campaign that culminated in the October 2019 City Council passage of the Commercial Waste Zones Law (Local Law 199), the most ambitious overhaul of NYC's commercial waste system in a generation.
 Through this system, the City will significantly reduce the truck pollution generated by the current commercial waste system, incentivize new investments in recycling infrastructure and cleaner trucks, set clear standards for worker safety and environmental impacts, and improve customer service for businesses.
-This overdue reform has been long-championed by NYC-EJA and our members, in order to address how the commercial waste industry is highly polluting, inefficient, costly to the City, disproportionately burdensome on low-income communities and communities of color, and dangerous and exploitative for workers.
 TDT-NYC – a partnership between environmental justice advocates and the International Brotherhood of Teamsters Joint Council 16, NY Lawyers for the Public Interest, ALIGN, NRDC, and other allies – marks the first time that a broad-based labor, environmental justice, and community coalition has united around recommendations to improve commercial solid waste management in New York City.
-For more information, please read Clearing the Air: How Reforming the Commercial Waste Sector Can Address Air Quality Issues in Environmental Justice Communities and the 2019 report Fighting New York’s Climate Emergency With Waste Zones.
+For more information, please read Clearing the Air: How Reforming the Commercial Waste Sector Can Address Air Quality Issues in Environmental Justice Communities and the 2019 report Fighting New York's Climate Emergency With Waste Zones.

 About one-third of residential waste within the city is organic, and when commingled with general refuse, it passes through truck-based transfer stations in environmental justice communities in NYC before going to landfills and incinerators outside of the City.
 Food scraps and yard waste can be used to produce nutrient-rich compost, which, when applied to soils, has numerous social and environmental benefits.
-In 2020, the de Blasio administration proposed to remove all forms of public composting from the NYC budget, the opposite direction for the City to achieve waste equity and reach its own Zero Waste by 2030 goal.
-The Save Our Compost coalition, including environmental groups, microhaulers, community-based compost collectors, processors, and other allied organizations and individuals throughout the city, formed in response to this announced decision, and fought the administration’s intention to completely eliminate the food scrap drop off program, successfully restoring a partial $2.8 million of the $7 million budget, and allowing for the re-opening of some sites throughout the City.
-While the pilot residential organics collection program was cut completely, the coalition has continued to fight to introduce a universal organics collection program, to build up local infrastructure for organics processing, and to reinstate community composting options to stop externalizing our waste and support the manifold benefits that compost application can provide within the city.
+In 2020, the de Blasio administration proposed to remove all forms of public composting from the NYC budget.
+The Save Our Compost coalition, including environmental groups, microhaulers, community-based compost collectors, and other allied organizations formed in response to this announced decision and successfully fought the administration's intention to completely eliminate the food scrap drop-off program.

 In 2012, when the Bloomberg Administration issued an RFP for "waste-to-energy" incineration, NYC-EJA, our members and allies, launched an advocacy campaign to educate government officials, the media and general public, about the risks associated with these polluting technologies — which can also undermine waste reduction and recycling initiatives.
 The Bloomberg Administration ultimately abandoned the proposal.